 Synopsis: MRI is more sensitive than CT for detecting acute ischemia and can detect acute hemorrhage with equal sensitivity to CT.

 Source: Chalela JA, et al. Magnetic resonance imaging and computed tomography in emergency assessment of patients with suspected acute stroke: A prospective comparison.
 Lancet.
 2007;369:293-298.

-Magnetic resonance imaging (MRI) can visualize acute strokes with great sensitivity and can also identify acute and chronic intracranial hemorrhage.
+Magnetic Resonance Imaging (MRI) can visualize acute strokes with great sensitivity, as well as identify acute and chronic intracranial hemorrhage.
 Computed tomography (CT), nevertheless, is still the first study obtained on stroke patients at almost all hospitals because of its greater availability and because of concerns about the ability of MRI to diagnose acute hemorrhage.
-To compare the utility of MRI and CT, Chalela and colleagues performed a blinded prospective comparison of CT and MRI in 356 acute stroke patients at a single hospital.
+To compare the utility of MRI and CT, Chalela and colleagues performed a blinded, prospective comparison of CT and MRI in 356 acute stroke patients at a single hospital.